sgaliamov/ergo-layouts/readme.md

 If you are not a keyboard geek, or you are not ready for a radical new experience, then more traditional ergonomic keyboard is much wiser option.

 There is another trap that you can get into.
 If you are perfectionist, like me, you risk to spend a lot of time trying to find the best possible configuration.
 But the truth is that there is no perfect configuration.
+Almost every attempt based on statistics and common sense will provide better result than Qwerty or Dvorak.
+The time that you spend on configuring it most probably will not pay off.

-Everything depends on the estimation method, used keyboard, and personal preferenses of an author
+Everything depends on the estimation method, used keyboard, and personal preferences of an author.

+It will be always a compromise.
+Everything depends on what you value.

 In addition, authors of those layouts assume that you use fingers strictly vertically.
 But in my case it does not work.